-Session n Three: Conduct Research Learning Learning Plan (45 minutes) nowledge Engage Show students a primary source (text, audio, or video) that presents a perspective students can discuss.
+Session n Three: Conduct Research Learning Plan (45 minutes) Key Concepts, Vocabulary, and Background Knowledge Engage Show students a primary source (text, audio, or video) that presents a perspective students can discuss.
 The Resources page lists the URLs of several primary source Web sites.
 Remind students of the educational technology standards they are working toward for this session.
 Review essential content that has been generated to this point and re-state the purpose of the assessment.
-1 X Have all students look at one set of resources from various perspectives on the issue y, and Background Knowledge Explore chosen by the teacher.
+Explore Have all students look at one set of resources from various perspectives on the issue chosen by the teacher.
 (Review words specific to the assessment and its rubric.)
-These words will be helpful to students as key words for Internet searches As they use the resources, have students practice taking notes, paraphrasing, and evaluating sources for credibility, validity, and potential bias.
+These words will be helpful to students as key words for Internet searches.
+As they use the resources, have students practice notes/paraphrasing, citing sources, and providing evidence-based reason(s) for selecting the source.
 Have students use the Research Notebook format you have selected and modeled.
-Other options for research might include an email exchange, audio-only sources, or video call; for example, Skype with an expert. lar Help students to analyze how issues relate to the concepts addressed in the assessment.
-Key Concepts, Vocabulary, Explain Complete a graphic organizer connected with the assessment as a class.
+Other options for research might include an email exchange, audio-only sources, or video call; for example, Skype with an expert.
+Help students to analyze how issues relate to the concepts addressed in the assessment.
+Complete a graphic organizer connected with the assessment as a class.
 Review the "KWH" columns from Session One.
 Using this information collected by the class during Sessions Two and Three, fill in the "L" column of the chart.
 Use the opportunity to hold a class discussion about the information students collected on cultural contributions.
 During the discussion, introduce the standards for the next session.
 As you do this, model how to identify and evaluate other positions or perspectives on the issue or topic.
-Cor Be prepared to provide formative feedback to students about their knowledge and skills.
-They Key C Evaluate should be able to: Identify and operate different online search tools.
-Use keywords that focus searches.
-Collect and organize information from searches, and document sources.
-Do not score this part of the lesson with the assessment You may also have students use the Student Checklist to assess their own work.
-See the examples below and on the next page for student work samples and feedback.
+Ke Evaluate Be prepared to provide formative feedback to students about their knowledge and skills in selecting relevant and important information, summarizing results, and citing sources.
+Do not score this part of the lesson with the assessment.
+You may also have students use the Student Checklist to assess their own work.